tarheelsrule44/frontend-nanodegree-mobile-portfolio/README.md

 To view the project live, head over to http://tarheelsrule44.github.io/project-4/index.html

+Analyze this URL at https://developers.google.com/speed/pagespeed/insights/ to test the project's PageSpeed score.

+Then, head over to Cam's Pizzaria and open the console to test the speeds of pizza.html!

 The link includes minfied versions of HTML, CSS, and JS files.

 For optimization of views/js/main.js: